rpm-software-management/dnf/doc/modularity.rst

 =====================
 In special cases, a user wants to cherry-pick individual packages provided outside module streams and make them available on along with packages from the active streams.
-Under normal circumstances, such packages are filtered out.
+Under normal circumstances, such packages are filtered out or rejected from getting on the system by Fail-safe mechanisms.
 To make the system use packages from a repository regardless of their modularity, specify ``module_hotfixes=true`` in the .repo file.
 This protects the repository from package filtering.